stuartleeks/stuartleeks.com/content/posts/vscode-devcontainers-wsl.md

 Run bash (e.g `Win+R` and `bash`), navigate to a folder where you want to clone the source code and run `git clone https://github.com/Microsoft/vscode-remote-try-python`.

-To load this in VS Code and be able to work on it in a devcontainer we need to load VS Code and then open the source code via the `\\wsl$\...` share that exposes the contents of the WSL file system to Windows.
-I believe that this is a temporary quirk that the team intend to resolve.
+To load this in VS Code and be able to work on it in a devcontainer we can load the code from the bash prompt via `code .`.

-To to this, `cd` into the source folder and then run `wslpath -w .` (note the `.`).
-This will print the Windows path to the current folder using the `\\wsl$` share.
-Copy this to the clipboard (or run `wslpath -w . | clip.exe` to put it on the clipboard for you!) and open that path in VS Code.

 Once VS Code has loaded the workspace and extensions you should get a toast notification prompting you to reopen the folder as a devcontainer.
 (If you don't get the prompt then select "Remote-Containers: Reopen in Container" in the command palette).
 Click this to reopen the folder in a devcontainer.